mialkin/docs/csharp/concurrency/concurrent-collections.md

 The [`ConcurrentQueue<T>`](#concurrentqueuet) and [`ConcurrentStack<T>`](#concurrentstackt) classes don't use locks at all.
 Instead, they rely on [`Interlocked`](/csharp/concurrency/synchronization/non-blocking.md#interlocked) operations to achieve thread safety.

+The concurrent stack, queue, and bag classes are implemented internally with linked lists.
+This makes them less memory-efficient than the nonconcurrent `Stack` and `Queue` classes, but better for concurrent access because linked lists are conducive to lock-free or low-lock implementations.
+This is because inserting a node into a linked list requires updating just a couple of references, while inserting an element into a `List<T>`-like structure may require moving thousands of existing elements.

+The concurrent collections are tuned for parallel programming.
+The conventional collections outperform them in all but highly concurrent scenarios.

 [↑ When to use a thread-safe collection](https://learn.microsoft.com/en-us/dotnet/standard/collections/thread-safe/when-to-use-a-thread-safe-collection).

 ## Table of contents